kwoding/wiremock-rest-client/README.md

 - `mappings` - Operations on stub mappings
 - `recordings` - Stub mapping record and snapshot functions
 - `requests` - Logged requests and responses received
-- `scenarios` - Scenarios support modeling of stateful behaviour
+- `scenarios` - Scenarios support modeling of stateful behavior

 See the [API](#api) for the available methods.
 All methods are related to available operations on the WireMock server endpoints.